We may earn income from affiliate advertising links in this post.

-If you’re planning a vacation in Puglia and looking for a place that’s off the beaten path, one of the best places to stay is southern Salento, the sunny peninsula flanked by the sea in south-eastern Italy.
+If you’re planning a vacation in Puglia and looking for a place that’s off the beaten path, one of the best places to stay is near Gallipoli in southern Salento, the sunny peninsula flanked by the sea in south-eastern Italy.

 Although popular among Italians who flock to Salento’s beaches from Rome and other urban centres in the height of summer, it’s still under-the-radar for mainstream travellers.
 But it’s rich in regional cuisine, beautiful beaches and Baroque architecture.